-Under the terms of the agreement, we received an upfront cash payment of \$30.0 million.
-We are eligible to receive approximately \$220.0 million in additional payments, based upon successful regulatory and product development efforts and net sales target achievements obtained by Grünenthal.
-Grünenthal will also make tiered royalty, supply and trademark fee payments in the mid-teens up to the mid-twenties percent range, on net sales of Zalviso in the Grünenthal territory.
+Under the terms of the license agreement, we received an upfront cash payment of \$3.0 million, and are eligible to receive a milestone payment of \$5.0 million related to the MAA submission.
+We are eligible to receive an additional \$15.0 million milestone payment upon the approval of the MAA.
+After approval, we are eligible to receive approximately \$200.0 million in additional milestone payments, based upon successful regulatory and product development efforts and net sales target achievements.
+Grünenthal will also make tiered royalty, supply and trademark fee payments in the mid-teens up to the twenty percent range, on net sales of Zalviso in the Grünenthal territory.